sachinprasadhs/AI-Concepts/Common Concepts/general.md

 Low bias means second degree polynomials applied to quadratic data.

-Variance:The model fits well on training data but can not generalize the pattern well which results in overfitting.
+**Variance:**  <br> The model fits well on training data but can not generalize the pattern well which results in overfitting.
 It means they don’t fit well on data outside training.

-Bias Variance tradeoff:
+**Bias Variance tradeoff:** <br>
  In the image below, the red ball is the target.
 Any hit close to it is considered as low bias data points.
 If each subsequent hit is close to the previous hit is considered as low variance cases.

 ![Bias varience tradeoff](https://github.com/sachinprasadhs/AI-Concepts/blob/main/Common%20Concepts/Images/bias%20varience.png)

-How to correct Bias-Variance Error
+**How to correct Bias-Variance Error:**

-Try smaller number of Features(only important ones) when you have high variance Try larger number of Features or transform features when you have high bias Get more training data when you have high variance
+* Try smaller number of Features(only important ones) when you have high variance.
+* Try larger number of Features or transform features when you have high bias.
+* Get more training data when you have high variance. <br>
 In deep learning if there is a hgh bias create a bigger network and if there is high variance then increase the amount of data or perform regularization.